 Passive House is different from Passive design.
 Passive design principles result in a design appropriate to the climate that the dwelling is located.
 By utilising the Sun and cooling breezes, passive design helps reduce space heating and cooling while maintaining a comfortable temperature range within the home.

-The Passive House standard method is available to single dwellings at this stage.
+The Passive House standard method is available to both single and multi dwelling developments.

 In the Passive House standard method, you will need to: